 Leeds, Fulham, and West Bromwich Albion replace Watford, Bournemouth and Norwich City in the Premier League ranks this season.

-Despite their near-invincible form last season, most bookies are passing on Liverpool to repeat as champions and instead fancying Man City as 2020/21 Premier League favourites to start the season - though it's safe to say they're revisiting things after City's less than impressive start to the current campaign.
+Despite their near-invincible form last season, most bookies passed on Liverpool to repeat as champions and instead fancied Man City as 2020/21 Premier League favourites to start the season - though it's safe to say they're revisiting things after City's less than impressive start to the current campaign.

 The relegation battle is slightly more predictable when it comes to High Street and Vegas lines, with Premier League returnees Fulham and West Brom both tipped for the drop alongside Aston Villa - new boys Leeds United being fancied to keep their place in the top-flight.